Certified Legal Video Specialist Seminar

 While there are no specific prerequisites for the course, cursory prior knowledge of video concepts and equipment (even at the consumer level) is useful when taking this program.

 The CLVS Seminar is the first of three steps to become certified.
-The production exam will be administered at Convention, July 31 - Aug.
-2 from 8 a.m.-5 p.m.
+The Production Exam will be administered at Convention, Aug.
+4 - 7 from 8 a.m.-5 p.m.
 Experienced legal videographers may apply to take the Production Exam in the same weekend as the seminar.
 To learn more about the written knowledge test and the production skills test, please visit the CLVS Certification Process.

 Day one provides attendees with a general overview of what it means to be a legal videographer.
 Faculty will cover the use of video in the legal system, components of a deposition recording system, and video and audio equipment.
 Experienced legal videographers are not required to attend this day.

-This mandatory day will cover the CLVS Code of Ethics, the CLVS Standards for Video Depositions, and applicable Federal Rules of Civil Procedure.
+Day two of the CLVS seminar is the mandatory day required for certification.
+Faculty will cover CLVS Code of Ethics, CLVS Standards for Video Depositions, Video Signal, applicable Federal Rules of Civil Procedure, Post-Production and CLVS Certification.
 Attendees will come away with a comprehensive understanding of the role of video in a deposition environment.

-Highly recommended for those who are not already working in the legal video setting, day three offers small group hands-on training with a typical deposition video setup, as well as a session on how to study and prepare for the CLVS Written Knowledge Test and CLVS Production Skills Test.
+Day three of the CLVS seminar is highly recommended for those who are not already working in the legal video setting.
+Day three offers small group hands-on training with a typical deposition video set-up, as well as a session on how to study and prepare for the CLVS Written Knowledge Test and CLVS Production Exam.